Azure/azure-sdk-for-ios/README.md

 $ brew install carthage
 ```

-To integrate an SDK library into your project using Carthage, specify the release feed for the library in your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile):
+To integrate a client library into your project using Carthage, specify the release feed for the library in your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile):

 ```ruby
 binary "https://github.com/Azure/azure-sdk-for-ios/raw/master/releases/AzureStorageBlob.json" ~> 0.1